stelligent/aws-anchore-engine-scanner/README.md

 make build
 ```

 This build your local dockerized image for deploying and launching Anchore-Engine.
 It installs various packages as defined within the `Dockerfile` and python packages listed within the `requirements.pip` file.
-Using Docker ensures the environment requirements needed to successfully deploy this application persist across different environments.

 #### Setup test environment